raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step12.md

 **Environments are not consistent**

 Some of the sensors and components you will use can be greatly impacted by the environment you test the buggy in.
 Light and line sensors can be thrown off by environmental light levels and have to be calibrated in order to be accurate.
-A simple thing to do, if you are comfortable with the components.
+Handling these inconsistencies is much simpler if you are working with components that you are familiar with.
+This process can cause considerable frustration if you are also having to learn how to calibrate the sensors at the same time.

 ### It's not you, it's robotics